MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-sensitivity-label-to-a-model.md

 3. Select the sensitivity label you want to apply to the model, and then select **Save**.

-After you apply the sensitivity label to your model, you are able to apply it to a:
+After you apply the sensitivity label to your model, you can apply it to a:

 - New document library
 - Document library to which the model is already applied